 Student Disciplinary Committee Hearings

 If, after reviewing a report of misconduct, the associate dean determines that the incident is deemed sufficiently serious, the incident will be submitted for hearing by the Student Disciplinary Committee.
-The Committee will be composed of two students, two faculty members, and one staff member.
-A quorum of one student, one faculty member, and one staff member is necessary to conduct a hearing.
-The associate dean (or designee) will chair the Committee but is not a voting member unless there is a tie vote.
+The Student Disciplinary Committee will include a quorum of one student, one faculty member, and one staff member.
+The associate dean (or designee) will chair the committee but is not a voting member unless there is a tie vote.

 Hearings are not required to adhere to formal rules of procedure or technical rules of evidence followed by courts of law.
 Hearings will be conducted according to the following guidelines:

-- All procedural questions are subject to the final decision of the associate dean designee.
+- All procedural questions are subject to the final decision of the associate dean or designee.

 - The hearing will normally be conducted in private.
 Admission of any person to the hearing will be at the discretion of the associate dean.
 The associate dean may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the reporting party, accused student, and/or other witness during the hearing by providing separate facilities, and/or by permitting participation by telephone, video conferencing, written statement, or other means, where and as determined in the sole judgment of the associate dean to be appropriate.